Print this page

 Professor Ting Wang

-Professor Wang is internationally recognized for her research in educational leadership development in cross cultural settings, professional learning communities and teacher professional development, international and transnational education.
+Ting is internationally recognised for her research in educational leadership development in cross cultural settings, professional learning communities and teacher professional development, international and transnational education.
 She is a founding member of the Global PLC Network which researches PLC (Professional Learning Community) policies and practices in schools across six educational systems.

 Click to view Staff Profile